Management · May 21, 2024

-The COVID-19 pandemic has impacted everyone across the globe.
-But many populations—particularly those who are already disadvantaged—are feeling the economic effects of the health crisis disproportionately.
+The COVID-19 pandemic impacted everyone across the globe.
+But many populations—particularly those who were already disadvantaged—still disproportionately feel the economic effects of the health crisis.
 Women in the workforce are among those suffering the steepest setbacks.

-To help women in your company during these unprecedented times, consider an approach that focuses on empathy.
-Understand the burdens and biases women face, take actionable steps to alleviate their stress, and enact meaningful policy changes that drive gender equality throughout your company.
+To help women in your company during and after unprecedented times, consider implementing business changes with a human approach.
+By using an empathic lens, you'll better understand the burdens and biases women face, take actionable steps to alleviate their stress, and enact meaningful policy changes that drive gender inclusion and equality across your company.

 Implement gender bias education programs

-Any initiative to help improve the experience of women in your company begins with acknowledging gender bias.
-By implementing training and educational programs specifically about gender bias, you can help remove the roadblocks that hold women back—from hiring and harsher evaluation standards to the bias against women returning to the workplace after having children.
+Any initiative to help improve the experience of women in your company starts with acknowledging gender bias.
+By implementing training and educational programs specifically about gender bias, you can help remove the roadblocks that hold women back—from harsher hiring and evaluation standards to the bias against women returning to the workplace after having children.

 Programs like Lean In's 50 Ways to Fight Bias are low-cost ways for your company to implement bias education and start conversations about the biases all people carry, whether they realize them or not.
 For more ideas, you can also look to organizations that support women in the workforce—for example, foundations that offer grants for women-owned businesses.